rstraub/rstraub.github.io/_drafts/must-read-books-for-junior-software-developers.md

 Seven Habits teaches you a set of principles that will **improve every aspect of life**.
 Its contents range from taking control of any situation by employing proactiveness to enriching communication with others.
 Seven Habits weaves this together in a pleasant text full of practical wisdom.

 If there were just one book I could own, it would be this one.
 I read this book many years ago and keep returning to it.
-Every time I read it, I learn something new or find another aspect in my life I can apply its wisdom.
+Every time I read it, I learn something new or find another aspect in my life where I can apply its wisdom.
 Seven Habits has affected my life as no other book has.

 ## Summary 📝
 Reading is one of the best ways to skyrocket your career.
 However, the problem as an apprentice is finding the right books to read.
 These books give you the most "bang for your buck."

-Though this list is by no means exhaustive, I believe it contains essential titles for any aspiring software developer.
+Though this list is by no means exhaustive, I believe it contains essential titles for any aspiring software craftsman.
 Who knows, you might find a career-changing book in there, just like I did!

 _Which books made a significant impact on your programming career?
 Is the list missing a title?
 Share your thoughts in the comments below!_